attackgnome/attackgnome/README.md

 Data Science | Machine Learning | Consulting | Energy
 -----------------------------------------------------

-I have over 7 years experience in Data Science and Machine Learning from my experience working in consulting and the energy industry at RevGen and Halliburton.
+I have over 7 years experience in Data Science and Machine Learning from my experience working in consulting and the energy industry.
 My recent accomplishments include building an anomaly detection system for a Fortune 500 client in the Telecom industry, which increased revenue recovery in 9 months by $2 million.

 * 🌍  I'm based in Denver
 * ✉️  You can contact me at [joseph.romani@gmail.com](mailto:joseph.romani@gmail.com)